-Creamy, nutmeg-y eggnog is one of the iconic flavors of Christmas, but drinking eggnog isn't the only way to enjoy it.
+Sweet, creamy eggnog is one of the iconic flavors of Christmas, but drinking eggnog isn't the only way to enjoy it.
 (Case in point: Eggnog French Toast.)
-I mean, think about it: Many of the ingredients that go into eggnog — whether you do homemade eggnog or buy it in a carton — are the same ingredients that you'd use in desserts.
-Eggs and milk, spices like vanilla, cinnamon, and especially nutmeg, sugar, and often a touch of rum go into making the rich eggnog drinks you associate with the holidays.
-So, it's not a stretch to see how you could incorporate eggnog into favorite holiday desserts.
-We're sharing 14 of our favorite eggnog dessert recipes for you to try this Christmas.
+Many of the ingredients that go into eggnog — whether you do homemade eggnog or buy it in a carton — are the same ingredients that you'd use in holiday desserts.
+Eggs and milk, spices like vanilla, cinnamon, and especially nutmeg go into making eggnog and enhancing the flavor of cookies, cakes, and more.
+We're sharing 18 of our favorite eggnog dessert recipes for you to try this Christmas.

 Layers and layers of Christmas flavors go into this centerpiece dessert.
 The recipe calls for a boxed gingerbread cake mix, but you can substitute a spice cake mix if you can't find the gingerbread kind.
 (Follow the lead of home cook lindsayandcory, who added a bit of ground ginger and molasses to the mix to enhance the gingerbread taste.)